google/comprehensive-rust/src/references/dangling.md

 - We'll look at the rest of Rust's borrowing rules on day 3 when we talk about Rust's ownership system.

+## More to Explore

+- Rust's equivalent of nullability is the `Option` type, which can be used to make any type "nullable" (not just references/pointers).
+We haven't yet introduced enums or pattern matching, though, so try not to go into too much detail about this here.

 </details>